RobHayward/R-Course/docs/index.md

 Competitors
 ----------------------------------------------------------
 R is one of the main programmable statistical languages.
 Others include:
-* Stata:  Use in academic econometrics.
+* Stata:  Used in academic econometrics.
 This is not open source.
 * Matlab:  Used extensively in academic finance.
 It is not open-source.
 There is an open-source clone called *Octave*.
 It can be downloaded [here.](https://www.gnu.org/software/octave/)
 * Python: Computer Langue for statistical programming.
 * Julia:  New langue that is faster than R